Trusted Vasectomy Care - Brisbane

 brisbane vasectomy - Marie Stopes Vasectomy

-At MSI Vasectomy we only perform open-ended vasectomies as this method allows the sperm to be naturally reabsorbed into the body, this means there is much less chance of complications such as congestive epididymitis.
+At our vasectomy clinic in Brisbane, we only perform open-ended vasectomies as this method allows the sperm to be naturally reabsorbed into the body, this means there is much less chance of complications such as congestive epididymitis.

 This technique only closes the upper part of the tube, leaving the end connected to the testicle completely open.
 As a result, the sperm are still released within the scrotum, but the volume is very small.